GearStarter/NierWemPatcher/README.md

 ## Tools

+- `patch_wem.py`: Applies necessary byte changes and adds padding to the end of .wem files to match the structure of the original files.
 - `check_wem_audio_length.py`: Verifies that the audio data length in converted .wem files does not exceed that of the originals.
-- `patch_wem.py`: Applies necessary byte changes and adds padding to the end of .wem files to match the structure of the original files.
+- `check_wem_bytes.py`: This script checks .wem audio files in the orig folder (or a specified folder) for correct byte values at positions 0x28=04 and 0x29=00.
+It generates a report in invalid_wem_files.txt listing any files.

 ## Additional Resources